jasdumas/user2016-notes/README.md

   * "matrix inverse is not a good place to be at" - Erin LeDell
   * Gloss?  - link R to optimize basic core math to speed up glm's
   * Different solvers: Iteratively Re-weight Least squares with ADMM, Cyclical coordinate descent, Limited memory-BFGS optimization algorithm = butter knife approach
   * GLM `predict()` error for finding new factors when applying fit to test data.
-It get encoded as not there
+It gets encoded as not there
   * Ridge Regression: constraints square sum of squares of beta coefficients
     * L2 regularization: useful for preventing overfitting
     * good for: little bit of noise